Chrysler LHS: Annual changes

-Second generation (1999 to 2001)
+Second generation (1999–2001)

-After a one-year hiatus, a redesigned LHS was introduced in 1998 for MY1999.
+After a one-year hiatus, a redesigned LHS was introduced in 1998 for the 1999 model year.
 It featured the new winged emblem of the Chrysler division.
 With the introduction of the 300M and the discontinuation of the New Yorker, the second generation LHS competed with traditional large luxury sedans while the shorter and sportier 300M competed in the performance luxury market.
 The new generation of the LHS was much more refined than its predecessor, and its 3.5 L SOHC 24-valve V6 produced 253 hp at 6400 rpm and 255 lb·ft of torque at 3950 rpm.

 Chrysler discontinued the LHS after 2001, replacing it with the new Concorde Limited.
 The Concorde's fascias, the primary exterior difference between the Concorde and LHS, were replaced with the LHS'.
 In essence, the LHS was rebadged as the Concorde Limited allowing Chrysler to streamline its model lineup.

 Europe

 The first-generation LHS was sold in Europe by special order only during 1995–1999 model years.
 LHS was rebranded as New Yorker for the European market but retained the LHS name for the United Kingdom.

 The New Yorker featured the export taillights with amber turn signal indicators in the middle band between red brake and night lights and white reverse lights, side turn signal repeaters, headlights with different light output and bulbs, and a set of red rear fog lamps in the bumpers adjacent to the wider numberplate.
 The side running lights and retroreflective markers were deleted from the bumpers and front turn signal indicators.